Charge card competition gets "extreme"

 A Plutonium Card will carry an annual fee of $6,300 and will earn its users points that can be exchanged for items such as a diamond tiara or an entry level Gulfstream G100 for 5,100,880 points each.
 At the highest redemption level of 66,030,125 points, a customer can exchange his points for a Scottish castle, a Boeing Business Jet or Italy.

 Moreover, Err Travel has learned that Avarice Funds is at work on yet an even "higher level" card, which will carry a minimum purchase limit of $115,000 per month.
-That card, to be called "The Kryptonite Card," will be available only by invitation to 600 of the wealthiest clients of the company.
+That card, called "The Kryptonite Card," will be available only by invitation to 600 of the wealthiest clients of the company.

 Meanwhile CADA Partners, a relative newcomer to the credit card business from Winnipeg, will be following a different path in its search for new customers.
 Later this year it will begin marketing cards to two heretofore largely untapped groups of customers: the debauched and the smarmy.